 If the candidate position isn’t entry-level, it is common to be interviewed multiple times.
 This can be escalated to more senior staff with each interview.

 Group interviews are common in entry-level positions.
 This is to save time and money within the recruitment process.

 We touched upon this earlier, but video interviews are a fantastic way to speed up the recruitment process while reducing costs.
 Some companies even allow candidates to rerecord videos if they are extremely nervous.

-HR teams can easily review the footage of the video interviews and decide which candidates should move into the next stage in the hiring process.
-We will talk more on video interviews in upcoming blog posts.
+HR teams can review the footage of the video interviews and decide which candidates should move into the next stage in the hiring process.
+We will talk more about video interviews in upcoming blog posts.

 7. APPLICANT ASSESSMENT

 Some roles require competency tests to choose the best person for the role.

 This stage is a great time to carry out background checks and decide whether an application is legitimate.
 Checks include screening for criminal records.
 Running a DBS check for roles that work with children.
 The employment history should be verified by calling references.

 Decide your candidate!
 And choose a runner up as a backup choice if the first choice candidate falls through.

 If your candidate accepts the role, you can then call other candidates and inform them they did not get the role.